Skip to content

 Direct channel marketing

 Direct bookings are the most profitable.
-Building direct demand is the long-term strategic priority for any serious operator.
+Building direct demand is the long-term priority for any serious operator.

 The direct channel mechanics that work: